saurabh0542/whatsthat/README.md

 - WhatsApp Web loads history in chunks; It persist what you’ve seen and can backfill.
 - Export/Import available for audits or offline analysis.
 - This is a work in progress ⚠️
+- I am looking for contributors to this project 🙂

 ## Disclaimer
 I am not not responsible for ruined friendships, exposed cliques, or awkward brunches.
 Use responsibly.
 Or don’t - honestly, we’re all curious who the group’s real favorite is.
 But seriously...This is a mirror, not a gavel.
 Use insights to improve conversations - not weaponize them 😘

 ## License
 MIT © 2024 Mark Rai